buley/personal/src/content/crisis.md

 5. Use pressure to eliminate weaknesses
 6. Emerge stronger than before

-I don't just survive crises—I use them to **eliminate weaknesses, build stronger systems, and create strategic advantages.** Every crisis is an opportunity for systematic improvement.
+I don't just survive crises--I use them to **eliminate weaknesses, build stronger systems, and create strategic advantages.** Every crisis is an opportunity for systematic improvement.